March in global missions history: It happened today!

 national religion with Gregory as bishop.

-- March 24, 1927 -- Chinese Communists seize Nanking.
-Missionary John E. Williams was
+- March 24, 1927 -- Chinese Communists seize Nanking, killing missionary John E. Williams.

-killed.
-A little more than twenty years later the communists took control of the whole
+A little more than twenty years later the communists took control of the whole country and

 - March 25, 2004 -- Funeral in Cary, North Carolina for Baptist